 Microsoft Teams makes it a lot easier to focus on specific projects, which helps teams work more efficiently and collaborating on high-priority tasks, especially when working remotely.

-Microsoft Teams helps make it easier for users to find the information that they are looking for in a drag and drop dashboard environment.
+Microsoft Teams helps make it easier for users to find the information they are looking for in a drag and drop dashboard environment.
 It divides data into selected channels, so you’ll only be able to view messages, documents, and meetings about that particular project or channel.
 Furthermore, there’s less chance of you being distracted by unimportant conversations, and you’ll spend less time cleaning up and deleting unwanted messages, which, as we all know, can be extremely time-consuming to organize.

 Security Features that Avert Data Leaks